Network Detection & Response (NDR): 7 Tools compared

 EDR focuses on endpoint-level threats (malware, ransomware on devices), SIEM aggregates and correlates logs from multiple sources, and NDR analyzes network traffic patterns.
 NDR catches threats that endpoints miss (like IoT compromise or lateral movement between servers) and provides context that logs alone cannot reveal.
 Most security teams use all three together as part of the SOC visibility triad.

 Yes.
-Firewalls block known threats at the perimeter, but NDR detects threats that are already inside your network — lateral movement, compromised credentials, encrypted command-and-control traffic, and insider threats.
+Firewalls block known threats at the perimeter, but NDR detects threats that are already inside your network.
+Lateral movement, compromised credentials, encrypted command-and-control traffic, and insider threats.
 NDR assumes breach and focuses on detecting what firewalls miss.

 NDR platforms are typically enterprise-priced.
 Darktrace, Vectra AI, and ExtraHop all use custom pricing based on the volume of network traffic monitored and the number of sensors deployed.
 Expect annual costs starting from ,000-,000 for mid-market deployments, scaling significantly for large enterprises with high traffic volumes.